Two cruise ships ordered into quarantine as virus death toll nears 500

 White House economic adviser Larry Kudlow said the epidemic would delay a surge in U.S. exports to China expected from the Phase 1 trade deal set to take effect this month.

-Japan’s central bank is ready to ramp up stimulus measures for the world’s third-biggest economy, Deputy Governor Masazumi Wakatabe said, citing “heightening uncertainties regarding the impact of the spread of the coronavirus” among other woes.
+Japan’s central bank is ready to ramp up stimulus measures for the world’s third-biggest economy, Deputy Governor Masazumi Wakatabe said, citing uncertainty over the impact of the virus among the woes.

-American Airlines Group (AAL.O) and United Airlines (UAL.O) said on Wednesday they would suspend flights to and from the Asian financial hub after this week, a step that would leave no U.S. carriers flying passengers to Hong Kong.
+American Airlines Group (AAL.O) and United Airlines (UAL.O) said they would suspend flights to and from Hong Kong after this week, a step that would leave no U.S. carriers flying passengers to the Asian financial hub.

-Hong Kong health workers have been on strike this week to demand that city authorities seal the border with China.

-The city’s chief executive, Carrie Lam, has suspended some links with the mainland and closed some border crossings but has left three open, saying that closing the border entirely would be inappropriate, impractical and discriminatory.

 Neighboring Macau, a gambling hub and another special administrative region of China, ordered casinos to suspend operations on Tuesday, effectively halting the lifeblood of its economy in a drastic bid to contain the epidemic.

-Beijing has criticized as an overreaction U.S. travel curbs that bar foreign nationals who have visited China, and urged Washington to do more to help.
+Beijing has criticized as an overreaction U.S. travel curbs that bar foreign nationals who have visited China and urged Washington to do more to help.

-“We have the ability and confidence to finally win this war of containment,” China’s state councillor Wang Yi told Thailand’s foreign minister during a telephone call on Tuesday, according to China’s foreign ministry.
+“We have the ability and confidence to finally win this war of containment,” China’s state councillor Wang Yi told Thailand’s foreign minister in a telephone call on Tuesday, according to China’s foreign ministry.

-Wang said the outbreak’s mortality rate, of less than 2.1% until now, was far lower than other major epidemics, it added.
+Wang said the outbreak’s mortality rate, of less than 2.1% until now, was far lower than that for other major epidemics.

 Australia and New Zealand were among several countries that kept up efforts to evacuate citizens from virus-hit Wuhan, with the United States saying it may add flights to evacuate its private citizens on Thursday.

-Wuhan is converting buildings from gymnasiums to sports centers for use as hospitals for up to 10,000 people, state-run Xinhua news agency said.

-It opened a specially built 1,000-bed hospital to patients on Monday, while construction of a second, with 1,600 beds, will be completed on Wednesday.
+Two flights expected to arrive on Wednesday in the United States will bring home 350 passengers from Wuhan who face 14 days in quarantine, a Defense Department spokesman said.

-For a graphic comparing coronavirus outbreaks, see tmsnrt.rs/2GK6YVK.
+For a graphic comparing coronavirus outbreaks, see here

 Reporting by Lusha Zhang, Ryan Woo, Roxanne Liu and Se Young Lee in Beijing, Yilei Sun and Winni Zhou in Shanghai, Tom Westbrook in Singapore, Jamie Freed in Sydney, Matthew Tostevin in Bangkok, Chang-Ran Kim, Chris Gallagher, Linda Sieg and Ju-min Park in Tokyo, Stephanie Nebehay in Geneva, Hong Kong and Taipei newsrooms, David Lawder, Andrea Shalal, Susan Heavey and Makini Brice in Washington; Writing by Robert Birsel; Editing by Clarence Fernandez